LieuweJ/smelly-mars-rover/typescript/backlog.md

 - Moved responsibility for valid "init inputs" to RoverState class.
 - ----- After 3 hours
 - Make commandsHandler only work with a list of Commands.
+- Restore old behaviour: If Rover.constructor gets less than 3 params, it should generate rover in default position

 Not doing: